Louie Gong: Art

-Gong is the founder of the company Eighth Generation, through which he merges traditional Coast Salish art and icons from popular culture to make statements about identity.
-He also launched the Inspired Natives Project, with the motto "Support Inspired Natives, not Native-inspired", in 2014 to model respectful ways of aligning with Native artists, aesthetics, and culture—while building the capacity of emerging Native arts entrepreneurs.
-His first artist collaboration under the Inspired Natives Project was with Acoma Pueblo artist Michelle Lowden, followed by a collaboration with Anishinaabe artist and organizer Sarah Agaton Howes.
+Gong is the founder of the company Eighth Generation.
+The company began as a way for Gong to sell his own art, which merged traditional Coast Salish art and icons from popular culture to make statements about identity.
+However, he strategically focused on product development and e-commerce rather than working through galleries.
+In doing so, he established a blueprint for a generations of Native American artists interested in bringing authentic art to mainstream business.
+He also launched the Inspired Natives Project, with the motto "Inspired Natives, not Native-inspired", in 2014 to model respectful ways of aligning with Native artists, aesthetics, and culture—while building the capacity of emerging Native arts entrepreneurs.
+His first artist collaboration under the Inspired Natives Project was with Acoma Pueblo artist Michelle Lowden, followed by a collaboration with Anishinaabe artist and organizer Sarah Agaton Howes..
+Since 2014, Eighth Generation has collaborated with over 50 Native American artists.

+Gong established the Decolonizing Partnerships business model to provide a framework for companies interested in ethical collaboration with Native American artists and Native-owned companies.
+His 2021 collaboration with Starbucks Reserve was the first project launched under these guidelines.

 In 2011, Gong collaborated with Manitobah Mukluks to design the "LG Gatherer", a limited edition boot that sold out of numerous production runs.
 Louie has also collaborated with Paul Frank Industries on an original design for tote bags, pillows and blankets.
 In 2012, Gong partnered with the Smithsonian Institution's National Museum of the American Indian (NMAI) to explore issues of identity, community and mixed heritage through "Design Yourself: IAMNMAI" workshops, using his customizable art toy, Mockups.
-Gong was named to Native Max Magazine's list of "Top 10 Inspirational: Natives Past and Present".
+In 2021, Gong collaborated with Starbucks to create a limited edition product line for Starbucks Reserve.
+In 2022, he collaborated with Brooks Running to launch a Sasquatch-themed trail running shoe and product line.
+In 2024, he collaborated with the Bruce Lee Foundation to create 2 Bruce Lee-themed murals for Seattle's Chinatown-International District.
+In 2024, Gong's major public art installation at the Spring District Light Rail Station in Bellevue was revealed.
+In 2025, he guided the Seattle Sounders through ethical collaboration with local Native-American artists in creation of their 2025 Community Kit Jersey.

+Gong sold Eighth Generation to the Snoqualmie Tribe in 2019 and retired from his role as CEO in 2022.

+Gong is frequently recognized in inspirational stories.
+He is also widely regarded as one of the most successful Native American artists in history.